Slides 📊

 Step 3: Standardize to find \(z_1\) and \(z_2\)

-Note that the variance is given for the spread parameter.
+Note that the spread parameter is given as variance.
 We must use \(\sigma = \sqrt{100} = 10\) for standardization.

 \[z_1 = \frac{90 - 112}{10} = \frac{-22}{10} = -2.2 \text{ and } z_2 = \frac{134 - 112}{10} = \frac{22}{10} = 2.2\]Step 4: Convert to standard normal probability